KhamariThompson/100Rebuild/README.md

 - If problems persist, try restarting your device

 These optimizations significantly improve stability while maintaining the app's responsiveness and visual polish.

+## Running social feature tests locally

+This project uses Firestore for social features (friend requests, friend lists).
+To run tests that interact with Firestore locally, use the Firebase Emulator Suite.

+1. Install Firebase CLI:

+   npm install -g firebase-tools

+2. Start the emulator in the repo root:

+   firebase emulators:start --only firestore

+3. In Xcode or your test runner, point your Firestore initialization to the emulator host (typically localhost:8080) using the Firebase SDK emulator setup.

+4. Run the unit/integration tests in Xcode or via `xcodebuild`.

+Note: Some test scaffolding is added in `Tests/FriendServiceTests` as placeholders — replace with proper emulator-backed tests in CI.